dlparker/raft-consensus/README.md

 However, the original code had features that seem to indicate that it was just a proof of concept, not intended to be production code.
-This fork must therefore make a number of basic changes to eliminate those features.
+This fork therefore had to make a number of basic changes to eliminate those features.

-The other main goal of the change to this fork is to make it more of a generalized library to aid in the construction of cluster state management, rather that to turn it into another key-value store implemention.
+The other main goal of the change to this fork is to make it more of a generalized library to aid in the construction of cluster of servers rather that to turn it into another key-value store implemention.

 When building a server that is going to be part of a cluster that uses